jean8mathieu/portfolio2.0/README.md

 The other choice is if you want to use this on a production server:
 `php artisan db:seed --class=DatabaseSeeder` (Will insert usual programming languages used)

+To create a user:
+`php artisan jmdev:create-user`

+To update a user password:
+`php artisan jmdev:update-user`

 ## Tests
 At this moment there's no PHPUnit test done.
 But when there will, instruction will be added.